in today’s lesson, I am going to teach you all about the past continuous tense in Urdu and Hindi languages.

 - _____ Ahmed lifting his luggage?

-Here is our Dailymotion channel.
-You can find more videos of English language click here
+You can find more videos of the English language.